-I am a music theorist and media scholar with broad research and teaching interests, including contemporary film and video game music, tonal (and sometimes post-tonal!) analysis, the history of music theory, and the digital humanities.
-I received my Ph.D. from Harvard University in May, 2017, and I am currently an Assistant Professor of Music at Gettysburg College in Pennsylvania, where I teach courses on music theory, video game music, and film music, and serve on the college's Committee on Learning Assessment.
+I am a music theorist, historian, and media scholar with broad research and teaching interests, including contemporary film and video game music, tonal (and sometimes post-tonal!) analysis, the history of music theory, and the digital humanities.
+I received my Ph.D. from Harvard University in May, 2017, and I am currently an Assistant Professor of Music at Gettysburg College in Pennsylvania, where I teach courses on music theory, history, orchestration, and film & video game music, and serve on the college's Committee on Learning Assessment.
 I previously taught courses in music at Tufts University, and spent several years of graduate school working as a Learning Lab Fellow at Harvard's Derek Bok Center for Teaching and Learning.
 From 2013 to 2016, I was also an editorial assistant for the Journal of the American Musicological Society.
 Currently, I serve as a member of the IT/Networking Committee for the Society for Music Theory, an executive board member for the Music Theory Society of the Mid-Atlantic, and the webmaster of the New England Conference of Music Theorists.

-My current research projects are concerned with recomposition in music theory; the collision of modernist and popular musical styles in video game soundtracks; and musical performance and arrangement on YouTube.
-My articles and reviews have recently appeared or are forthcoming in Music Analysis, Music Theory & Analysis, Engaging Students, Analitica: Rivista online di studi musicali, and the Newsletter of the Mozart Society of America.
+My current research projects are concerned with recomposition in music theory; popular music in video games; chromatic harmony in the music of Amy Beach; and musical performance and arrangement on YouTube.
+My articles and reviews have recently appeared or are forthcoming in Music Analysis, Music Theory & Analysis, The Routledge Companion to Music Theory Pedagogy, Engaging Students, Analitica: Rivista online di studi musicali, and the Newsletter of the Mozart Society of America.
 Recent topics of research include:

 You can also read the typescript from my April 2017 dissertation colloquium here.

 You can reach me by email at williamevanohara [at] gmail.com, or find me on Twitter at @oharatheorem.